Williamstown Wave Wash and Surge Study Project

 Project status

-April 2023 – The study is now complete and key findings have been presented to the project’s stakeholder reference group.
-The study and summary report will be made public and published below.
+The study is now complete and key findings have been presented to the project’s stakeholder reference group.
+The reports are available below.

 Key findings documents: